argonne-lcf/AR2023/02_features/nexus-iri.md

 theme: dark
 permalink: features/aurora-and-aps

-title: Developing an Integrated Research Infrastructure
+title: Bringing Supercomputers and Experiments Together
 hero-img-source: Aurora+APS.jpg
 hero-img-caption: "The co-location of the ALCF and APS at Argonne provides an ideal environment for developing and demonstrating capabilities for a broader integrated research infrastructure."
-intro: "With Argonne’s Nexus effort, researchers are working to accelerate data-intensive science by seamlessly integrating supercomputing resources with large-scale experimental facilities."
+intro: "With Argonne’s Nexus effort, researchers are working to accelerate data-intensive science by developing an integrated research infrastructure that seamlessly connects supercomputing resources with large-scale experimental facilities."
 ---